-Pro-EU Liberal Democrats win parliamentary seat from UK PM Johnson's Conservatives
+UK's pro-EU Liberal Democrats win parliamentary seat in blow to PM Johnson

-LLANELWEDD, Wales (Reuters) - Britain’s pro-European Union Liberal Democrats won the parliamentary seat of Brecon and Radnorshire from the governing Conservatives on Friday, a blow to Prime Minister Boris Johnson in his first electoral test since taking office.
+LLANELWEDD, Wales (Reuters) - Britain’s pro-European Union Liberal Democrats have won a parliamentary seat from the governing Conservatives, a blow to Prime Minister Boris Johnson in his first electoral test since taking office.

 The loss reduces Johnson’s working majority in parliament to just one ahead of an expected showdown with lawmakers in the autumn over his plan to take Britain out of the European Union on Oct.
 31 without an exit agreement if necessary.